Old Fashioned Pecan Pie Recipe

 • Use the meatiest pecans you can find.

-• Salted butter works best in this recipe.
+• Salted butter tastes best in this recipe.

 • Cover the crust with a pie crust shield during baking to prevent burning.